jvue96/Immigrant-Families-Together/README.md

 - view volunteer information

 ### VOLUNTEERS can:
-- view case information they've been assigned to
+- view cases they have been assigned to
-- create notes within a case for admin and other volunteers to see. ex) change of address, new doctor(s), new school etc.
+- create notes in a case for admin and other volunteers to see ex) change of address, new doctor(s), new school etc.
 - create events within a case for admin and other volunteers to see ex) doctors appointments, court dates, etc.